NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 Nube iO is fully equipped to perform updates or migrations on any Rubix Compute system upon request.
 Should such services be required, please do not hesitate to contact support@nube-io.com for further assistance. <br/><br/>

-The process typically spans approximately 5 minutes, during which no data will be lost.
-It's worth noting that upgrades may occasionally become necessary following significant firmware releases.
+The process generally spans several minutes and may take longer on larger servers, during which no data will be lost.
+It's important to note that upgrades may be required occasionally after significant firmware releases.
 <br/>